jiajunlu/django-copyblock/README.md

     COPYBLOCK_CACHE=False

-To use the Python Markdown extensions, add extension in the settings file.
+To use Python Markdown extensions, add extensions in the settings file:

     COPYBLOCK_MARKDOWN_EXT=['fenced_code']